-The perfect place to introduce little kids to Australian Wildlife
+The perfect place in Queensland to introduce little kids to Australian Wildlife

 If you only have the chance to see native Australian animals once on your Australian trip, this stop will be perfect for your younger kids.
 With many up-close encounters, daily walks, talks and feeding opportunities this is a great place to get a hands-on experience.